 Apples, coffee cups, pencils, and rulers: What do these things have in common?
 Ding, ding, ding — they’re gifts given to teachers every single year.
 This Teacher Appreciation Week, you can do better by giving teachers something that they’re truly interested in.

 So what should your company give?
 Well, last year, we joined forced with Teacher Created Materials in order to express our gratitude to deserving teachers.
 Ten winners were drawn, and each received an abundance of items not only for the classroom but for their personal enjoyment as well.
-If you’re looking to make a positive impact on teachers lives this Teacher Appreciation Week, consider these great options:
+If you’re looking to make a positive impact on teachers lives this Teacher Appreciation Week, consider these great options.

 Even though teachers appreciate school supplies, they’re opens in a new windowlooking for a personal treat as the end of the academic year rolls around.
 Restaurant, Target, and Amazon gift cards are the most coveted cards teachers request.
 Why not host a contest in which teachers can enter to win something anyone can enjoy, like a $20 Starbucks gift card?
 Nobody needs morning coffee more than teachers.

-According to our “ opens in a new windowTeacher as Consumers” report, 46 percent of teachers will “like” or “friend” brands for sake of discounts.
+According to our “ opens in a new windowTeacher as Consumers” report, 46 percent of teachers will “like” or “friend” brands for the sake of discounts.
 While Walmart tops the list of teacher favorites, Target and Kohl’s are close behind.
 If your company is looking for a way to reward teachers while getting them shopping, there’s no smarter way to do it than discounts.

-- Fund a classroom project to earn extra credit.
 You can choose a local project or pick one that relates to your particular business.
 If you’re a tech company like Microsoft, you might set up something like opens in a new windowYouthSpark, which partners with teachers to teach IT skills to young people in underprivileged communities.
 Or, you could take part in an existing teacher project, such as the teachers in Texas, Illinois, and Massachusetts who used a fundraising site called opens in a new windowDonor’s Choose to support homeless students, provide laptops, and even stock a school library.
 This particular charity has made a difference in over 16,000 public schools across the nation.
 Funding a classroom project can make a difference for the teacher, but more importantly, it can change the lives of the children that it benefits.

 What school would turn down a pizza, donut, or barbecue party for their hardworking staff?
 This would hit right in the sweet spot for food and beverage companies, but it’d be appreciated no matter what your business is.
 The restaurants opens in a new windowChipotle and opens in a new window54th Street are just two of many that provide in-restaurant fundraisers to school groups.
 At 54th Street, the school can earn 15% of the sales.
 Giving the gift of a party is fun and can provide extra income for the school you’re sponsoring, making it an A+ choice for Teacher’s Appreciation Week.

 Still not quite sure what to get your favorite teacher?
 Download our free “ opens in a new windowTeacher as Consumers” report to learn what America’s teachers buy, think, and care about.